kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

 [[mgr.prepend_keymap]]
 on = ["g", "j"]
 run = "plugin augment-command -- parent_arrow 1"
+desc = "Move the cursor down in the parent directory"
 ```

 For the default descriptions of the commands, you can refer to